The Aboriginal Child & Youth Wellness Program

 • Referrals to outside agencies are provided;

-• We provide a safe and clean environment;
+• A safe and clean environmentis provided;

 Admission Criteria: